Tanay-Agar/CS401_Summer2024_Tanay_Agarwal_assignment_3/README.md

                   trimWhitespace: It removes the before and after white spaces without removing the white spaces in between.
 It uses two while loops to achive this.
 StringUtilsTest.java - This test class does parameterized testing for 36 testcases.
 There are 8 test cases per method above and four testcases that use combination of methods.
 Test Plan Homework 3.pdf - This documenst the test plan, including test objectives, test scenarios, and test data.
-Test Report.pdf - This summarizes the test coverage, test execution results, and overall quality assessment of the string operations class.
+Testcase Report.pdf - This summarizes the test coverage, test execution results, and overall quality assessment of the string operations class.